-To ensure these whole-of-society measures, the rare disease community, represented by the NGO Committee for Rare Diseases, Rare Diseases International and EURORDIS, are calling on UN Member States to adopt a United Nations General Assembly Resolution on persons living with a rare disease and their families.
+To ensure these whole-of-society measures, the rare disease community, represented by the NGO Committee for Rare Diseases, Rare Diseases International and EURORDIS, are calling on UN Member States to adopt a United Nations General Assembly (UNGA) Resolution.

-A UNGA Resolution would promote global collaboration, national strategies and policies, as well as the inclusion of people living with a rare disease in the work of the United Nations and its agencies and bodies.
+The UNGA Resolution would promote global collaboration, national strategies and policies, as well as the inclusion of people living with a rare disease in the work of the United Nations and its agencies and bodies.